 It has everything that I like in a trail shoe: versatility, durability, and I'd use it for any [t]rail, at any speed.
 It's simple, and it does the trick for me.

 Updates to Brooks Caldera 2

-- The well-received Brooks Caldera is even more improved in this second iteration, claiming to have an updated upper that gives a more precise fit and durability.
+- The well-received Brooks Caldera 2 is even more improved claiming to have an updated upper that gives a more precise fit and durability.
 The shoe’s construction is designed to withstand long distance runs and to endure sloped paths on mountain trails.
 It is ideal for runners with a medium to high arch.

 - The double-layered mesh upper brings protection and comfort that prove to be valuable during long miles.
 It has a fast-draining capability, so the foot stays dry and relaxed.

-- With its high stack height, the midsole promotes a steady stride, even during long runs.
+- This Brooks trail running shoe comes with high stack height, the midsole promotes a steady stride, even during long runs.
 It is also able to protect the foot against trail hazards.
 The outsole is composed of a sticky rubber compound and high surface area lugs for outstanding traction on both uphill and downhill activities.

 Brooks Caldera 2 size and fit